unigraph-dev/unigraph-dev/README.md

     * unigraph-dev-common/ : shared data and utilities between backend and frontend.
     * unigraph-dev-explorer/ : Unigraph frontend in React.
     * default-packages/ : schema, data and code declarations for packages providing default functionalities.
 If you are looking to build packages, you can study example projects here.

-## License

-MIT License.

-## Contributing

-This page will be updated in a few days, but please join the Discord community in the mean time to talk about contributing, or open a GitHub issue if you want to help!

 ## API Keys